-The identity of the mysterious buyer of the Bond submarine has finally been revealed.
-Elon Musk, who became a billionaire from technology, bought the car-like sub at auction last month.
+The identity of the mysterious buyer of the Bond submarine has finally been revealed as Tesla’s Elon Musk.
 To mark the occasion, (or to use it as a flimsy attempt to make something we were going to do anyway look current), we’re going to be looking at submarines in film.
 First up, the brilliantly titled K-19: The Widowmaker.

 This is a true story about a soviet nuclear submarine in the 1960s.
 Captain Alexei Vostrikov (Harrison Ford) is brought in to replace the ship’s popular former captain Mikhail Polenin (Liam Neeson), who takes second place.
 Tensions run high between the two as the hapless crew lurch from crisis to crisis, born from their own collective incompetence.